Our Faculty and Staff

-Esther Delamater is a violist and violinist, originally from California.
-She began her musical studies in the Suzuki strings program at the Pasadena Conservatory of Music.
+Esther Delamater is a violist and violinist, currently pursuing her Master’s Degree in Music Performance at the University of Wisconsin-Madison.
+She is originally from Southern California, where she began her musical studies in the Suzuki strings program at the Pasadena Conservatory of Music.
 She received her Bachelor’s Degree in Music Performance from Northern Illinois University, where she studied with Anthony Devroye and the Avalon String Quartet.
 Esther has also studied Suzuki pedagogy with Ann Montzka-Smelser at NIU and the American Suzuki Institute.
 While at NIU, she performed with the NIU Philharmonic, the Kishwaukee Symphony Orchestra, the NIU Chinese Music Ensemble, and various chamber music groups.
 She also taught music lessons at the NIU Community School of the Arts.
-Esther recently moved to Wisconsin and plans to pursue her Master’s Degree in Music Performance at UW-Madison.
 Esther is passionate about teaching and inspiring her students to create beautiful music.
 She joined Academy of Sound in 2020.

 Alex Frissell started playing the guitar and bass when he was 13, growing up amid communities of jazz and classical music in Cleveland, Ohio.
 He continued to study classical guitar technique and jazz improvisation throughout high school, and spent a dedicated year in the Jazz Studies Program at Cuyahoga Community College with his guitar teacher, Lee Bush.
 At the University of Rochester he studied English Literature and Music, taking private lessons at the Eastman School of Music with Bob Sneider (jazz guitar) and David Plylar (composition).
 After graduating in 2007, he lived and worked in New York City, Ireland, England, and Scotland, teaching classroom English and private music lessons.
 These experiences sparked the passion for teaching that has shaped his life and work ever since, and since 2011 he has been teaching college courses in Humanities and the Arts and College English at Marquette University, Lake Erie College, and Lakeland Community College.
 He also teaches private guitar, ukulele, and bass lessons in the Madison area.
 He loves working with all ages and all skill levels, and finds particular joy in helping each individual discover how to make music practice and performance enriching and rewarding.
 He is currently the guitarist for the Edgewood College Jazz Band, as well as other groups and venues in Madison and Milwaukee.
 Alex joined Academy of Sound in 2020.